-CEF{grid} should be calculated according to methodology ACM0002 ("Consolidated baseline methodology for grid-connected electricity generation from renewable sources").
+CEF{grid} should be calculated according to "Tool for calculation of emission factor for electricity systems".
 If the generation capacity is less than the small-scale project activity (15 MW), the method for the calculation of the grid emission factor in the simplified baseline methodology for small-scale CDM project activity AMS.I.D could be used.